pantheon-systems/documentation/source/content/autopilot.md

 ### Does Autopilot work with Composer?

-Yes, Autopilot is fully compatible with Pantheon's Integrated Composer feature.
+Yes, Autopilot is fully compatible with Pantheon's [Integrated Composer](/integrated-composer) feature.

 ### Does Autopilot automatically deploy changes to the Live environment?

-You can specify the environment to which Autopilot deploys.
-When all tests pass, it can:
+You can specify the environments to which Autopilot deploys.
+When all tests pass, it can deploy to the:

-- deploy to the Live environment,
+- Dev environment only: A good choice for a site under continual active development
-- deploy to the Test environment (a good choice for a high traffic site that needs an extra level of manual QA or automated CI),
+- Test environment (after Dev): A good choice for a high traffic site that needs an extra level of manual quality assurance (QA) or automated CI
-- deploy to the Dev environment (a good choice for a site under continual active development).
+- Live environment (after Dev and Test)

+### Is there a limit to the number screenshots Autopilot will take?

+Yes.
+Depending on your Account Tier, Autopilot can take up to 100 screenshots per day.

 ## See Also